 Here are some quick tips to ensure that happens:

 - Then make sure that your title tag includes elements that search engines are looking for.
-Use your main keyword phrase that you are trying to rank for usually a group of 2-4 words, rather than 1 generic word in the title in a natural way.
+Use your main keyword phrase that you are trying to rank for ? usually a group of 2-4 words, rather than 1 generic word ? in the title in a natural way.
 Try and put your most important keywords towards the beginning of the title.
 You can check out this post for more information on title tags here, if you want to get some more information on how you should do them.

 That title is 51 characters long, includes the main keyword phrase naturally, and draws the user in by promising a fantastic article on the most opulent diamond studded dog collars ever created.